slash1028/slash1028.github.io/About Us.md

 ## About Us

 The Sub3Sec project is down by the Speech Signal Processing lab, PolyU<br>
-Our Lab location on Google Maps can find [here](https://maps.app.goo.gl/buxChGFGYULrLfkb9).
+Our Lab location on Google Maps can be found [here](https://maps.app.goo.gl/buxChGFGYULrLfkb9).

 ## Acknowledgement